 9 min to complete

-Previously we saw how to interact with ScyllaDB using the Java driver.
+Previously, we saw how to interact with ScyllaDB using drivers like Java.

-In this lesson, we will see how to do so using the Go Programming Language, also known as Golang.
+In this lesson, we will learn how to use Go Programming Language, also known as Golang.

-Go is an open-source programming language designed at Google in 2007.
+Go is a source-available programming language designed at Google in 2007.
 It’s syntactically similar to C but with garbage collection, structural typing, memory safety, and communicating sequential processes style concurrency.

 GoCQL is a ScyllaDB client for the GO language.
 GoCQLX is an extension to GoCQL that boosts developer productivity while not sacrificing query performance.